personal-coding/Live-Sports-Arbitrage-Bet-Finder/README.md

 The programs use multithreading to make them as fast as possible to find arbitrage opportunities.
 Also, the programs use the [undetected-chromedriver-modified](https://pypi.org/project/undetected-chromedriver-modified/) package to help avoid bot detection.

 **Please note** that most sportsbooks include a bet delay.
 After a bet is placed, the sportsbook will take several seconds to validate the bet.
 During this time, one sportsbook may accept your bet, while the other sportsbook may update its odds.
-During my tests, the average acceptance on both legs of the bet was ~70%.
-This is not high enough to maintain a profitable arbitrage betting strategy without further updates to the program and wagering logic.

 ## Personalizing the programs